tendermint/spec/rfc/006-semantic-versioning.md

 We first begin with a round up of the various users and a set of assumptions on what these users expect from Tendermint in regards to versioning:

-1. Application Developers, those that use the ABCI to build applications on top of Tendermint, are chiefly concerned with that API.
+1. **Application Developers**, those that use the ABCI to build applications on top of Tendermint, are chiefly concerned with that API.
 Breaking changes will force developers to modify large portions of their codebase to accommodate for the changes.
 Some ABCI changes such as introducing priority for the mempool don't require any effort and can be lazily adopted whilst changes like ABCI++ may force applications to redesign their entire execution system.
-2. Node Operators, those running node infrastructure, are predominantly concerned with downtime, complexity and frequency of upgrading and loss of data.
+2. **Node Operators**, those running node infrastructure, are predominantly concerned with downtime, complexity and frequency of upgrading and loss of data.
 They may be also concerned about changes that may break the scripts and tooling they use to supervise their nodes.
-3. External clients, for example, wallets and block explorers are those that perform any of the following:
+3. **External Clients**, for example, wallets and block explorers are those that perform any of the following:
      - consume the RPC endpoints of nodes like `/block`
      - subscribe to events that are streamed via websockets
      - make queries to the indexer